NickPerf33/WickedWild/README.md

 # WickedWild
-A passion project to document animal species as I come across them.
+My website where I host both an NFL based game with my friends and a passion project where I document animal species as I come across them.